[Updated 17 January, 2020]

 - Review and improve your SEO strategy using free tools such as Google Analytics and Search Console.

 - Blogging, content marketing and social media engagement help to increase organic search traffic and leads when the content is of high quality.
 Always put your customers first.

 - Some SEO companies we know rely heavily on implementing numerous backlinks that point to your website from various sources.
 They say the more of these you have the better your rankings will be.
 We’re not so sure.
 We think that quality is always better than quantity.
 We’d rather you list your website on a well-known online directory like Yelp than acquire hundreds of links from dubious sources.

 A few stats on ROI

 - 92% of search traffic comes from page one of Google search results.

 - Leads generated from SEO close at an average of 15%.
 This is 12% higher than the conversion rate for outbound leads.
 (Outbound marketing involves pushing the message out far and wide and hoping it hits the mark with an audience.
 It is declining in effectiveness.)

 - 91% of businesses using inbound marketing with SEO see a positive ROI.

-Drop us a line if you’d like some help with your SEO strategy.
+Obviously this article is only a summary – there are many moving parts to effective SEO!
+Drop us a line if you’d like some help with your SEO strategy and implementation.